idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

        IDIO_LIBC_ERRNO (EBADF);
    #endif

-and knowledge of the ported systems.
+and empirical knowledge of the ported systems.

+.. _namespaces:

 Namespaces
 ==========